ryanrishi/ryanrishi.com/pages/projects/loudness-wars.md

 Some notes about the data:
 - For some tracks, Spotify puts out a new version of the album with a new release date, but keeps the original loudness.
 For other tracks, Spotify puts out a remastered or deluxe version that is louder, but keeps the original release date.
 I've manually removed these entries, but if you do come across a track that looks suspicious (like a Michael Jackson track released in 2017), please <a href="/contact">contact me</a> to remove it.
 Thank you!
-- [Spotify applies some loudness normalization](https://artists.spotify.com/help/article/loudness-normalization), so listening to a very quiet song on Spotify versus a very loud song on Spotify won't be as noticable as listening to those two songs on another medium such as a CD
+- [Spotify applies some loudness normalization](https://artists.spotify.com/help/article/loudness-normalization), so listening to a very quiet song on Spotify versus a very loud song on Spotify won't be as noticeable as listening to those two songs on another medium such as a CD

 </Callout>